karthikshivaram24/Combatting-partisan-homogenization/README.md

-# Domain_Adaptation-Stance_Detection
+# Combatting Partisan Homogenization
-Research for Applying Domain Adaptation to Stance Detection to Learn Generalized Representations
+Research to detect methods to combat Partisan Homogenization that occurs in Content Based News Recommendation Systems